-- The status of each Media Test Unit.
-This can take two values: "Active" or "Disconnected". - The IP address of the Media Test Unit.
-This IP address will be same as the one chosen during the Media Test Unit installation. - The number of channels configured on that Media Test Unit. - The host name of the Media Test Unit.
+- IP Address: The IP address of the Media Test Unit.
+This IP address will be same as the one chosen during the Media Test Unit installation. - Host Name: The host name of the Media Test Unit. - Node Type: The type of the node (Active Supervisor, Standby Supervisor, Supervisor, or MTU). - Number of Processing Channels: The number of channels configured on the Media Test Unit. - Status: The status of each Media Test Unit (Active or Disconnected). - Currently Processing Files: The number of files currently being processed on the Media Test Unit.